 What Happens if a Winding Up Order is Made?

-This is by far the most serious of all the consequences of a winding up petition, as it represents the final straw for a business.
-It generally occurs when a company has either not complied with the process, or that they were unable to acquire the necessary funds to pay off the initial debt.
+This is by far the most serious of all the consequences of a winding-up petition, as it represents the final straw for a business.
+It generally occurs when a company has either not complied with the process or has been unable to acquire the necessary funds to pay off the initial debt.

 In this situation, your business matters will be taken out of your hands, and the liquidation process will begin.